amplitude/amplitude-docs/content/collections/analytics/en/account-level-reporting.md

 Groups in Amplitude can be defined at either the **event level** or the **user level**.
 What's the difference?

 * An **event-level** group is one that **only** incorporates specific events in the users' overall journey.
-Users are assigned to a group at the time the event is sent, and users **do not** remain in that group **unless** you explicitly assign them to it when the event is sent.
+Users aren't affected by the events, meaning future events triggered by the users are **not** added to the group, **unless** explicitly assigned.
-* By contrast, membership in a **user-level** group is **independent** of the events being triggered.
+* By contrast, membership in a **user-level** group is **independent** of specific events.
+After users are assigned to the group using the [Identify API](/docs/apis/analytics/identify), they remain in it for all future events.
 This is useful when you want to attribute all events triggered by a user to a particular group.
-Users are assigned to the group **once**, and they remain in it for all future events.

 {{partial:admonition type='note'}}
 A user's group type cannot be un-set, and must instead be overwritten.